Fieeeshie/EcommercePlatformDocuments/EcommercePlatformPGI.md

 # Project General Information

-Group Name: GROUP NAME
+Group Name: ECOMMERCE PLATFORM
-Project Title: ECOMMERCE PLATFORM
+Project Title: TECHGEAR

 ## A. Problem Statement:
 Finding and buying computer parts online can be confusing and time-consuming.
 Customers often struggle with: